ibm-cloud-docs/cephaas/getting-started.md

-After IBM places your order, the next step is to
+After you receive the email confirmation that your order is placed, the next step is to

 1. Select the {{site.data.keyword.satellitelong_notm}} location and naming your deployment.

     You can either select an existing Satellite location or create a new on-premises type of location.
     To create a location, open the [Satellite console](https://cloud.ibm.com/satellite/locations/create/onPrem){: external}.

-    This Satellite location is required to be present on IBM Cloud without a host for your on-premises deployment, since the location is not dependent on the host and other setup in your infrastructure.
-Make sure to select the **Managed for** region as Dallas or Frankfurt.
-The region selected must be closest to where your data center physically reside to ensure low network latency between your Satellite location and IBM Cloud.
+    This Satellite location is required to be present on {{site.data.keyword.cloud_notm}} without a host for your on-premises deployment, since the location is not dependent on the host and other setup in your infrastructure.
     {: important}

-    While creating the new Satellite location, you can choose Object storage standard plan.
+    While creating the {{site.data.keyword.satellitelong_notm}} location, choose Object storage standard plan and make sure to select the **Managed for** region as **Dallas** or **Frankfurt**.
+The region selected must be closest to where your data center physically reside to ensure low network latency between your Satellite location and {{site.data.keyword.cloud_notm}}.
     {: tip}

 2. Create your deployment.
 To learn how to create your deployments, see [Creating deployments](/docs/cephaas?topic=cephaas-administrators&interface=ui&code=curl#provision-deployment).